(Huntington's Disease; Huntington Chorea; Chronic Progressive Chorea; Hereditary Chorea)

 Muscles may contract briefly and rapidly, causing the arms or another body part to suddenly jerk, sometimes several times in a row.

 Mental changes frequently occur before or as the abnormal movements develop.
 These changes are subtle at first.
-People may gradually become irritable and excitable.
+People may gradually become irritable, excitable, and agitated.
 They may lose interest in their usual activities.
 They may be unable to control their impulses, losing their temper, having fits of despondency, or becoming promiscuous.

-As the disease progresses, people may behave irresponsibly and often wander aimlessly.
+As Huntington disease progresses, people may behave irresponsibly and often wander aimlessly.
 Over years, they lose their memory and their ability to think rationally.
 They may become severely depressed and attempt suicide.

 In advanced disease, dementia is severe, and people are confined to bed.
 Full-time assistance or nursing home care is needed.
 Death usually occurs 13 to 15 years after symptoms begin.

 Huntington disease may be difficult to recognize in the early stages because symptoms are subtle.
 The disease may be suspected based on symptoms and a family history.
-Doctors should be told about relatives who have had mental problems or have been diagnosed as having a neurologic or psychiatric disorder (such as Parkinson disease or schizophrenia) because they may have had Huntington disease that was not diagnosed.
+Doctors should be told about relatives who have had mental problems or have been diagnosed as having a neurologic disorder (such as Parkinson disease) or a psychiatric disorder (such as schizophrenia) because they may have had Huntington disease that was not diagnosed.

 Computed tomography (CT) or magnetic resonance imaging (MRI) is done to check for the degeneration of the basal ganglia and other areas of the brain usually affected by the disease and to rule out other disorders.